marcomarino123/magnopy/docs/source/user-guide/methods/input-standard.rst

 * File is expected to have |utf-8|_ encoding.
 * Line is considered to be blank if there are no other characters but any number of spaces (U+0020).
 * All blank lines are ignored.
 * Character ``#`` (U+0023) is used for comments.
-If it is read than all symbols until the next line symbol are ignored.
-Comments can appear anywhere, even inside a section provided that they do not break the format.
+If it is read then all symbols until the next line symbol are ignored.
+Comments can appear anywhere, even inside a section provided that they do not break the format once they are removed.
 An example for the "Cell" section is provided below

   .. code-block:: text
     :linenos: